 They first lived with an uncle who helped them get settled into their own apartment and getting her father fake papers so he could find work.
 Her mother was a steady worker at Walmart until she gave birth to her first brother.
 Her father was quite successful working at Baja Fresh.
 The company sent him to new locations to train the staff but never helped him fill out work papers to adjust his status from undocumented.
-Her mother on the other hand began the paper work as soon as they arrived in Reno for citizenship and to get papers for Adriana and her sister.
+Her mother on the other hand as soon as they arrived in Reno began the paperwork for citizenship and to get papers for Adriana and her sister.
 Adriana always lived in fear that because she was undocumented, she would be the cause of her family being torn apart and being sent back to Mexico.

 Her mom filed all forms arranging for an attorney only getting updates about every three years – “your papers are being processed or your case is coming up”.
 This lasted ten years and cost $5,000.
 Adriana was a senior in high school when she finally became a citizen and was able to apply for college, get a job and help her dad pay a $35,000 loan he took out for her schooling.
 Her parents were advised by an attorney to remarry in the U.S. in order for her father to become a citizen.
 Adriana’s sister, two brothers, father and mother are all citizens now.